-If you are a cook or just love to cook, you’ll know that a recipe doesn’t feel like a good fit until you’ve adjusted the ingredients until it bears little resemble to the original.
-Being creative and cooking intuitively leads to originality and often something surprisingly good.
-When baking, measuring accurately and following the method is crucial for a good results.
-However, there are always rule breakers, and thankfully this muffin recipe is one such exception.
-I started making a version of this muffin some 20 years ago and have over time replaced ingredients with healthier alternatives.
-By adding fruits, coconut oil and less refined flours, the nutritional value is so much better.
-The plain exterior belies the goodness within so don’t be too quick to dismiss this one.
-It’s like a true friend, not jumping up and down vying for attention but always there and good to the core.
+If you are a keen cook, you’ll know that a recipe doesn’t feel like a good fit until you’ve adjusted and played around with the ingredients.
+Cooking intuitively often leads to something surprisingly good.
+When baking, sticking to the rules is recommended for best results.
+There are rule breakers though, and thankfully this muffin recipe is one of them.
+I started making a version of this muffin 20 years ago and have over time swapped out and played with ingredients.
+This is now a house favourite.

 The carrot and apple add a natural sweetness and helps to keep the muffin tender and moist.
 To avoid a heavy texture, use a combination of wholemeal and white spelt flour.
 Spelt flour is lower in gluten than regular wheat flour and has a higher nutritional value.
 It also adds a subtle nutty profile to both sweet and savoury bakes.
 It is available from most health food stores or whole food markets.
 I use Nature’s source or Fresh Earth spelt flour.
-Dischem Pharmacies or Fruits and roots at Hobart centre stock a variety of alternative flours.
+Faithful to Nature stocks just about everything.
+You can order on-line.
 If you can’t find spelt flour, regular all-purpose cake flour will also do.

 - 150g wholemeal flour